SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

    **3**) travel time - predicted travel time vs distance, **4**) azimuth vs distance polar

 The move out plot uses the reduced travel time with a default reduction velocity of 6km/s.
-This value is configurable by :confval:`olv.Pvel`, either in the configuration file or in the :ref:`settings window <scolv-settings>`, e.g.:
+This value is configurable by :confval:`olv.Pvel`, either in the configuration file (:file:`scolv.cfg`) or in the :ref:`settings window <scolv-settings>`, e.g.:

 .. code-block:: sh